thecodepixi/OneLineADay/README.md

         - used for checking whether a user can access certain pages.
 If they are logged in but do not own the record, throw an error and send them back to their own index page.
     - set_session(user)
       - takes user as argument
       - adds their user_id to the session
+    - **Need method for redirect and alert when user is not logged in**

     ## Views / Routes
     ### Root